 Indian Railways is investing in upgrading and expanding its infrastructure as the demand for rail transport grows.
-The upgrades include network electrification, modernising stations, and gauge conversion.
+The upgrades include network electrification, modernizing stations, and gauge conversion.
 The expansion works include developing multiple dedicated freight corridors as the demand grows from businesses looking to transport bulky cargo through rail.
 The other projects include bullet trains for express passenger transportation.
 There is also a project to put solar panels on train rooftops to generate clean power.

 Looking at the work ahead, the Railways will need more money for its various projects and it will be looking up to the IRFC for funding.
 IRFC issued its first green bond in 2017 and it will need to issue more such bonds to finance the Railways’ ambitious emissions reduction program.

 Key competitive advantages of IRFC

-The IRFC enjoys a number of competitive advantages as the financial arm of the Indian Railways.
+The IRFC enjoys several competitive advantages as the financial arm of the Indian Railways.
 These include:

 The IRFC has a ready market for its funds considering that the Railways relies on it for almost half of its capex.

 The IRFC has built a solid profile in the global capital and credit markets.
 This enables it to borrow at favorable rates that in turn help keep its credit costs down.

 Indian Railways makes advance payments to the IRFC to ensure that the unit has enough resources to repay its debts and avoid defaults.

 2. Key Historical Financials